 If shopping is something that appeals to you then, you will find lots of duty-free shopping opportunities on Broad Street in Bridgetown.

 The main theatre in Bridgetown is the Frank Collymore Hall, which runs regular productions.

-In the heart of the city centre you will find the careenage where you can charter a day boat for deep-sea fishing, or just around the corner you will find Bajan Helicopters, which is a major tourist attraction and the quickest way to see the entire island in just 20 minutes.
+In the heart of the city center, you will find the careenage where you can charter a day boat for deep-sea fishing, or just around the corner, you will find Bajan Helicopters, which is a major tourist attraction and the quickest way to see the entire island in just 20 minutes.

 Kensington Oval was host to the ICC Cricket World Cup in 2007 and the final match was held here in Bridgetown.

-Also in this area you will find Tyrol Cot, which was the home of two former Barbadian prime ministers, Sir Grantley Adams and his son Tom Adams.
-The house is a now a heritage centre dedicated to these two great leaders of Barbados with a visitor centre.
+Also in this area, you will find Tyrol Cot, which was the home of two former Barbadian prime ministers, Sir Grantley Adams and his son Tom Adams.
+The house is now a heritage center dedicated to these two great leaders of Barbados with a visitor center.

 If you head out on the Spring Garden Highway towards the west coast you will find the Mount Gay Rum Distillery on your right, which is open for tours and has a gift shop.
 Here you can learn about the history of rum and sample some of their rum cocktails.

 The Malibu Visitor Centre is located on the other side of the Spring Garden Highway on Brighton Beach.
 This is a great spot for sunbathing; there is calm water for swimming and they provide beach chairs, umbrellas and have a menu for lunch.